2007 Kazakh legislative election

-Legislative elections were held in Kazakhstan on 18 August 2007.
-President Nursultan Nazarbayev's Nur Otan party received 88% of the vote and won all of the available seats.
-None of the six other parties contesting the election passed the 7% threshold to win seats.
+Legislative elections were held in Kazakhstan on 18 August 2007 to elected.
+President Nursultan Nazarbayev's ruling Nur Otan party received 88% of the vote and won all of the available seats (excluding the reserved 9-seat quota for the Assembly of People of Kazakhstan), as none of the six other parties contesting the election had managed to pass the 7% electoral threshold to win seats.

 Background

-On 19 June 2007, 50 out of 77 members of Mazhilis voted to request President Nursultan Nazarbayev for it to be dissolved after a ruling by the Constitutional Council from 18 June that the Mazhilis can dissolve itself only with the permission of the president despite the Kazakh Constitution allowing the parliament to do so in a "vote of no-confidence".
-Nazarbayev accepted the request that same day and the Mazhilis was officially dissolved on 20 June.
-The move was criticized by several prominent opposition activists such as Chairman of JUDSP, Zharmakhan Tuyakbay, who claimed that the a snap election gave little time to prepare for the polling day.
+On 19 June 2007 50 of the 77 deputies of the Mäjilis voted to request President Nursultan Nazarbayev for the legislature to be dissolved after a ruling by the Constitutional Council from 18 June that the Mäjilis can dissolve itself only with the permission of the president despite the Kazakh Constitution allowing the parliament to do so in a motion of no confidence.
+Nazarbayev accepted the request that same day and the Mäjilis was officially dissolved on 20 June.
+The move was criticized by several prominent opposition activists such as the chairman of Nationwide Social Democratic Party, Zharmakhan Tuyakbay, who claimed that the a snap election gave little time to prepare for the polling day.